 Understanding SMILE.

-The latest advancement in the laser vision correction or near-sightedness and astigmatism, SMall Incision Lenticule Extraction (SMILE) offers the same accurate outcomes and rapid recovery as LASIK, but with additional advantages.
+The latest advancement in laser vision correction or near-sightedness and astigmatism, Small Incision Lenticule Extraction (SMILE) offers the same accurate outcomes and rapid recovery as LASIK, but with additional advantages.

 Watch video